hedy44/pupitas/README.md

 # Pupitas

-Bem-vindo ao projeto Pupitas, um site de roupas para crianças!
+Welcome to Pupitas, a children's clothing website!

-## Descrição
+## Description

-Pupitas é um site de comércio eletrônico especializado em roupas casuais para crianças de todas as idades.
-Os pais poderão navegar pelas categorias de roupas para meninos e meninas e fazer reservas para retirada na loja física.
+Pupitas is an e-commerce website specializing in casual clothing for children of all ages.
+Parents can browse clothing categories for boys and girls and make reservations for in-store pickup.

-## Tecnologias Utilizadas
+## Technologies Used

 - React.js
 - HTML
 - CSS
 - JavaScript

-## Instruções de Instalação
+## Installation Instructions

-1. Certifique-se de ter o Node.js instalado em seu computador.
+1. Make sure you have Node.js installed on your computer.
-2. Clone este repositório usando o comando `git clone https://github.com/Hernani-Diniz/pupitas.git` ou faça o download do arquivo ZIP e extraia-o.
+2. Clone this repository using the command `git clone https://github.com/Hernani-Diniz/pupitas.git` or download the ZIP file and extract it.
-3. Navegue até a pasta do projeto: `cd pupitas`
+3. Navigate to the project folder: `cd pupitas`
-4. Instale as dependências do projeto: `npm install`
+4. Install project dependencies: `npm install`

-## Como Executar o Projeto
+## How to Run the Project

-No diretório do projeto, você pode executar o seguinte comando:
+In the project directory, you can run the following command:

-### Para React:
+### For React:

 npm start

-Isso iniciará o servidor de desenvolvimento.
-Abra [http://localhost:3000](http://localhost:3000) no seu navegador para visualizar o site.
+This will start the development server.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the site.

-## Contribuição
+## Contribution

-Se você deseja contribuir para o projeto, sinta-se à vontade para abrir um pull request.
+If you would like to contribute to the project, feel free to open a pull request.

-## Licença
+## License

-Este projeto é licenciado sob a licença [MIT](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).